 First Week Back at Work:

 • Be prepared for an emotional week.
-Leaving your baby isn’t easy, even if you’re looking forward to going back to work.
-You may struggle with guilt or you might just miss your baby — just know that’s totally normal.
+Leaving your baby isn’t easy, even if you look forward to returning to work.
+You may struggle with guilt, or you might miss your baby — just know that’s normal.

-• Make sure you’re still pumping regularly to produce enough milk and ward off any milk supply issues like clogged milk ducts (2).
+• Ensure you’re still pumping regularly to produce enough milk and prevent any milk supply issues like clogged milk ducts (2).

-• There will probably be some last minute curve balls you’ll have to deal with.
-Just keep your chin up and realize this first week will probably be your hardest one.
+• There will probably be some last-minute curve balls you’ll have to deal with.
+Keep your chin up and realize this first week will probably be your hardest.

 Setting Up a Workable Schedule